LEE-HYUNSANG/UPBIT_ML/README.md

 SocketIO events `notification`, `positions` and `alerts` push real time updates to the browser.

 ## Market data
 `app.py` retrieves current prices and 1h volume from Upbit once per minute.
-The coins are filtered by the values in `config/filter.json` (`min_price`, `max_price`, `rank`), and this filtered list controls both monitoring and real trading targets.
+Coins are filtered by the values in `config/filter.json` (`min_price`, `max_price`, `rank`).
+The resulting list is written to `config/monitor_list.json` only when settings are saved, so the same coins are reused until you update the filter.

 ## Running
 Install requirements and start the server: